dilayercelik/dilayercelik.github.io/CV.md

 **\INCOMING/ Placement in AI Engineering Research at Imagination Technologies (July-Sept 2021)**

-- 3 months placement in AI Engineering Research!
+- 3 months placement in AI Engineering Research

-**\INCOMING/ Research Intern in the Affective Brain Lab at UCL (May-June-...
+**Research Intern in the Affective Brain Lab at UCL (May-June-...
 2021)**

 - under the supervision of PhD candidate Valentina Vellani

-- Project: TBA
+- Project: Online study on information sharing and seeking, depending on information instrumentality, uncertainty and valence

 **Spring Tech Insight Intern at Amazon (April 2021)**